911±¬ÁĎÍř

 6) Calvary Presbyterian Church

-Calvary Presbyterian Church (Calvary Church) is a Victorian Gothic church located in the Marquette University district of downtown Milwaukee, Wisconsin.
-It has been listed on the National Register of Historic Places since 1986.
+Calvary Presbyterian Church, also known simply as Calvary Church, is a striking example of Victorian Gothic architecture in the heart of Milwaukee.
+Located in the Marquette University district, this historic church has stood since 1870 and has been listed on the National Register of Historic Places since 1986.

 7